 Known by older members of the community as Clough Road, this is a cul de sac that starts by the end of Church Street and continues for half a mile to Waulk Mill waterfall.
 A stone paved footpath continues across the fields to Rainow village.

 Approach off Church Street.

 Nearest shops – Palmerston Street.

 Council Ward – From Church Street to Ingersley Crescent, East; from and including Ingersley Crescent to the end is actually in Rainow parish.

-Ingersley Vale passes first between the Higher mills mill pond and a row of new houses built by Linden Homes (pictured above), then onto a narrow road and over the boundary into Rainow parish, past a new development known as Ingersley Crescent (on the old bowling green site), on to a small community of a farm house and four cottages all in stone.
+Ingersley Vale passes first between the Higher mills mill pond and a row of new houses built by Linden Homes (pictured above), then over the boundary into Rainow parish, past a 2020 development known as Ingersley Crescent (on the bowling green site), on to a small community of a farm house and four cottages all in stone.
 There is more about Higher mills on the Dyers Close page.

 The site of Rainow mill industrial buildings, occupied to c.2010 by James McNulty’s glass works and an engineering works, stands prominently across the vale.
 To the left are three delightful stone cottages and in front of those is the junction with Mill Lane, suitable only for pedestrians, bikes and horses.

 Once past the mill the valley becomes deeper and very narrow.
-The waste ground to the left is the filled-in site of the mill pond.
-Here is also the entrance to the back of Ingersley Clough mill, now closed off and derelict, being prepared for redevelopment.
+The waste ground to the left is the filled-in site of the Rainow mill pond.
+Here also is the entrance to the back of Ingersley Clough mill, now closed off and derelict, being prepared for redevelopment.
 The single track road passes to the right of the mill; it goes up and over a hump and down once again to the valley bottom.
 As you walk over this hump look up to the right and see the mill chimney standing in the field above (left).
 There is a tunnel under the road and up the hillside which once took the smoke from the boilers to the chimney.